Alcohol Based Hand Rub Dispenser (ABHR)

 Fire extinguishers inspected via electronic monitoring, whereby the extinguisher causes a signal at a control unit when a deficiency occurs, shall provide record keeping in the form of an electronic event log at the control panel.
 Where electronically monitored systems are employed for inspections, records shall be kept for fire extinguishers found to require corrective action.

-Records shall be kept to demonstrate that at least the last 12 monthly inspections have been performed.
+Records shall be kept demonstrating that at least the last 12 monthly inspections have been performed.

 Monthly Fire Extinguisher Inspections